YoYoGavri/ForzaCompBot-Twitch/README.md

 ## Features

+- Finding the WR Holder for a given FH3 - Base Game Track
+- Finding the WR Holder for a given FH3 - Hot Wheels DLC Track
+- Finding the WR Holder for a given FH3 - Blizzard Mountain DLC Track
 - Finding the WR Holder for a given FH4 - Fortune Island DLC Track
 - Finding the WR Holder for a given FH4 - Lego Speed Champions DLC Track
 - Finding the WR Holder for a given FH4 - Base Game Track